Men's basketball to go on COVID pause following postponement

 A Dec.
 28 match against San Diego Christian was also canceled, but this was due to issues with the San Diego Christian Hawks and not the Aztecs.

-However, SDSU hasn’t been immune from issues with COVID.
+However, SDSU hasn’t been immune from COVID-19 issues.
 Senior guard Trey Pulliam and senior forward Tahirou Diabate were in quarantine during December while senior guard Adam Seiko and forward Joshua Tomaic missed the 79-49 victory over the then-No.20 Rams on Jan.
 8 due to pandemic protocols.

 The NCAA guidelines regarding positive COVID tests allow a player who tested positive to return after five days instead of 10, which aligns with recent recommendations made by the Center for Disease Control.